 The following table indicates the sensitivity of income before taxation to changes in foreign exchange rates.
 The change in currency rate below represents management's assessment of the possible change in foreign exchange rates.
-The sensitivity analysis represents outstanding foreign currency denominated investment securities, other receivables, interest payable, accounts payable, due from parent company and cash and cash equivalents, and adjusts their translation at the year-end for 6% (2018 - 4%) depreciation and a 4% (2018 - 2%) appreciation of the Jamaican dollar against the United States dollar.
+The sensitivity analysis represents outstanding foreign currency denominated other receivables, accounts payable, due to parent company and cash and cash equivalents, and adjusts their translation at the year-end for 6% (2019 - 4%) depreciation and a 2% (2019 - 2%) appreciation of the United States against the Jamaican dollar.